 I know they’re in here somewhere … gimme a few minutes.

-Since leaving CNN, I’ve been focusing on video and other social media verification, finding the story, the source, the image, the video from the cacophony of Twitter, Facebook and the like.
+After CNN, I worked on video and other social media verification, finding the story, the source, the image, the video from the cacophony of Twitter, Facebook and the like.
 It’s a dirty job, but somebody’s got to do it.

 Here’s a couple of actual news stories from my days at CNN: